ZSturman/The-2nd-Best-Obsidian-Collection/README.md

 - **Setup**: Simply paste the provided CSS and JavaScript files into your Obsidian settings to get started.

+### QueueCards

+The `QueueCards` feature helps you stay organized by creating a queue of notes to work through.
+You can skip items if you're not ready to deal with them yet, and each time you do, the skip counter goes up.
+This count also influences the color of the queued items, so you can see at a glance which items you've been avoiding.

+- **Requirements**: For this to work, your notes need to have a `to` field in the frontmatter or metadata.
+This field can either be a string or an array of strings.

+- **Setup**: Copy and paste the provided JavaScript and CSS files into your vault, and configure Templater to use the script.

 ## Getting Started

 To use the contents of this repo, clone it or download the files to your local machine: